Eye wrinkles

 Frequently Asked Questions

-Lines around the eyes develop due to frequent facial expressions such as smiling and squinting, combined with gradual changes in the skin's collagen and elastin over time.
+Wrinkles around the eyes develop due to frequent facial expressions such as smiling and squinting, combined with gradual changes in the skin's collagen and elastin over time.

 Eye wrinkles may begin appearing in the late twenties or thirties, although this varies depending on genetics, sun exposure, and skin quality.